Seidel-Michael/ts-serializer/README.md

 - It is possible to provide a different object as T in the serialize method.
 - It is possible to serialize an abstract type without the type information.
 - It is possible to serialize a property marked as an array that isn't one.
+- Inheritance of multiple generations will duplicate keys in internal arrays.
+- Inheritance of multiple classes could fail.